yilmaznaslan/aws-iot-core-registering-things-in-bulk/README.md

 > Coming soon

 ## See also
-here my other tutorials / repositories
+> Coming soon.Here my other tutorials / repositories